Welcome to PEDRA

 2) The Information Panel contains all fitting controls and fit results (parameters, parameter error, response influence and time constant).

-Known Issues with PEDRA Version 9.0
+Known Issues with PEDRA Version 9.0.1

-• The series resister inductance term needs to be in parallel with the low frequency impedance term.
+• Low frequency inductance - has not been implimented yet.
+The series resister inductance term needs to be in parallel with the low frequency impedance term.